Nico Hoerner Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Among the qualified batters, he ranks 32nd in batting average, while his on-base percentage ranks 80th and he is 130th in slugging.
+- Among the qualifying hitters in MLB, he ranks 35th in batting average, 78th in on-base percentage, and 132nd in slugging.

-- Looking at the 57 games he has played this year, he's hit a home run in four of them (7.0%), and in 1.6% of his trips to the dish.
+- In 6.9% of his games this season, he has gone deep, and 1.5% of his trips to the plate.

-- In 17 games this season (29.8%), Hoerner has picked up an RBI, and in seven of those games (12.3%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 29.3% of his games this year, Hoerner has picked up at least one RBI.
+In seven of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.